 There are also other ways to improve your credit score.
 The steps below can lead to a higher score by all three credit bureaus.

-- Becoming an authorized user of someone else’s credit card leads to the advantage of you taking benefit of their excellent score.
+Becoming an authorized user of someone else’s credit card leads to the advantage of reaping the benefit of their excellent score.
 This happens when someone with an established line of credit, includes you as an authorized user.